Priego Castle

 Arrows in the Stone

-Recent excavations discovered medieval arrowheads embedded in the walls of the Keep, physical evidence frozen in time of a fierce siege.
+Recent excavations uncovered medieval arrowheads embedded in the walls of the keep and other sections of the fortress, physical evidence frozen in time from a fierce siege.

 Keep priego castle